Landau levels in curved space realized in strained graphene: Dirac Fermion in static curved space

+which is identical to the anti-commutation relation of the electron field in graphene.
+Therefore one should map the electron field in the tight binding Hamiltonian to the rescaled Dirac field $\tilde{\Psi}$ instead of $\Psi$.
+Note a similar rescaling has been used in Ref. \cite{Kozlovsky20}.
+The Hamiltonian in static curved space has the new form

+In the subsequent sections, we will derive the same Hamiltonian \eqref{eq:Hamcur} from strained graphene.
+Naturally, the inner product of the electron's wave function in graphene takes the form \eqref{eq:inprod1}.

-So in conclusion, one of the main points of our paper is that in order to compare to the tight-binding Hamiltonian, one has to use the Hermitian Hamiltonian \eqref{eq:Hamcur} instead of the Hamiltonian derived directly from \eqref{eq:LagNonHerm}.
+So in conclusion, in order to compare to the tight-binding Hamiltonian, one has to use the Hermitian Hamiltonian \eqref{eq:Hamcur} instead of the Hamiltonian derived directly from \eqref{eq:LagNonHerm}.
 There is no explicit spin connection term in \eqref{eq:Hamcur}.